Nmartin19/Nacho_Portfolio/README.md

 ## 👨‍💻 About Me

 Data Analyst passionate about uncovering insights through data analysis.
 Looking to collaborate on data analysis projects in SaaS, gaming, or healthcare sectors.
+For a more comprehensive narrative overview of the project and my background and experience, please visit my portfolio website at  [https://nmartinviveros.wixsite.com/nmartin/my-blog]

 ### 🔗 Contact/collaborations